p3t3r67x0/markdown-converter/README.md

 ![Write markdown and convert it to pdf](https://github.com/p3t3r67x0/markdown-converter/raw/master/docs/undraw.png)

-This is a tool which downloads all images from markdown any online markdown and converts it with help of pandoc and LaTeX into a beautiful pdf.
-This small tool turns text, images, links as well as emojies 🚀 into a pdf file.
+This tool downloads all images from any online markdown repository and converts it with help of pandoc and LaTeX into a beautiful pdf.
+There is also an image converter integrated to convert anmimated gif or svg images into a png image.
+All together this tool turns text, images, links as well as emojies 🚀 into a pdf file.

 You can choose to build the markdown converter or to run the docker container

-## Docker Hub 📦
+## 📦 Docker Hub

+Make use of the pre build docker image

 ```bash
 docker pull opendatacoder/markdown
 ```

-## Docker Usage 📦
+## 📦 Docker Usage

 ```bash
 docker run --rm -v /home/ubuntu/:/app/output markdown --format md --output readme --input \